Zeffiro Furiassi

 Zeffiro Furiassi ([ˈdzɛffiro fuˈrjassi]; 19 January 1923 – 4 November 1974) was an Italian footballer who played as a defender.

 Club career

 Furiasso was born in Pesaro.
 Playing for Fiorentina and Lazio, he played eight seasons as a starter and racked up 239 appearances in Serie A without ever scoring a goal.

 International career

-With the Italian national team, Furiassi played both games at the 1950 World Cup, which were his only two appearances for the national team.
+Furiassi made his only two appearances in the Italy national team, at the 1950 World Cup.